-Easy; if you are young, wild, and knows how to have a good time, OBH is for you.
+Easy; if you are young, wild, and know how to have a good time, OBH is for you.
 The hostel has a good vibe, the staff are nice and friendly, the guests are eager to socialize.
 When you go here don’t be like me.
-Don’t sit in the sidelines, don’t be lost on your cellphone, don’t overthink.
+Don’t sit on the sidelines, don’t be lost on your mobile phone, don’t overthink.
 Wear a smile and talk to people.
 This is a social hostel after all.

 To my friends, sorry to disappoint, my social hostel experience in El Nido was a failure.